encode/uvicorn/docs/index.md

 It includes everything that's needed to build modern APIs - from data serialization and validation to websockets, ORM integration, session management, authentication and more.

+### Panther

+[**Panther**](https://PantherPy.github.io/) is a fast & friendly web framework for building async APIs with Python 3.10+

+It has built-in Document-oriented Database, Caching System, Authentication and Permission Classes, Visual API Monitoring and also supports Websocket, Throttling, Middlewares

 [uvloop]: https://github.com/MagicStack/uvloop
 [httptools]: https://github.com/MagicStack/httptools